twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 By default the configuration is to **not upload the source files** to Sitecore, so all preoptimization is done on the front-end developer machines.
 See the documentation [Preoptimize your CSS theme and JavaScript](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/preoptimize-your-css-theme-and-javascript.html) for more information.
 It is a pity that currently no build task is available that can be executed on a build server, but this would be a good next step in the develoment of **SXA CLI**.

 Sitecore has a built-in Asset Optimizer that does the combining and minification of the assets.
-The documention describes how to configure the Asset Optimizer in the section [Enable and configure the Asset Optimizer](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/enable-and-configure-the-asset-optimizer.html).
+The documentation describes how to configure the Asset Optimizer in the section [Enable and configure the Asset Optimizer](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/enable-and-configure-the-asset-optimizer.html).
 This configuration can be set globally, per site or per theme.
-Note that by default the new created theme has its setting on  **inherit from Site**, in wonder if this could be set to **Off** if all assets are preoptimized on the developer machine, or that it can be used in combination so files can be added on top of the uploaded minified files.
+Note that by default the newly created theme has its setting on  **inherit from Site**, in wonder if this could be set to **Off** if all assets are preoptimized on the developer machine, or that it can be used in combination so files can be added on top of the uploaded minified files.
 What I understand from the video by Mark van Aalst Sitecore will not use the Asset Optimizer if a `pre-optimized-min` item is available in the theme.

 # Scriban